ibm-cloud-architecture/devasset-vpc-windows_server/README.md

 ### Notes:

-- New VPC will be assigned to new resource group `vpc_test_case3` created in given region (ibm_region deafult value in variable.tf).
+- New VPC will be assigned to new resource group `vpc_test` created in given region (ibm_region deafult value in variable.tf).

 - Administrator access is necessary in the resource_group in order to view encrypted password on VSI.